jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Hence, it is very likely that extending the life of protocols and equipment with higher flexibility could provide a better environmental benefit than tightly optimizing only for today’s uses.

+## Compact encoding

+This is about better encoding methods, such as using binary instead of text.
+### Analysis

+Better encoding methods are clearly benefical for improving the detailed-level effectiveness of communications.

+The main questions are, however:

+* Is the effect of this is at a magnitude comparable to the other things, or if it is just absolutely tiny?
+Particularly considering that much of the traffic on the Internet is video, and much of that is other content than, e.g., HTTP headers.
+This needs more research.

+* At what layer is the compactness achieved?
+Are link, IP, or transport layer mechanisms that can compact some of the verbose messaging useful, or should each and every protocol have optimal compacting?

+* Tradeoffs related to compressing (particularly if AI-based computationally expensive methods are used).

 ## TBD

 ## ...